Keystone

 Overview of Keystone

-Keystone is a residential care community with license number 2599 in Seattle, Washington, operating 64 beds in King County.
-It is classified as a behavioral health licensed community with a license expiration on December 31, 2025, so families are encouraged to verify the current licensure status directly.
-The community has reported an occupancy rate of approximately 95%, which is well above the Washington state average, suggesting strong local demand and limited availability.
+Keystone is a residential care community in Seattle, Washington, operating 64 beds in King County.
+It is classified as a behavioral health licensed community with a reported occupancy rate of approximately 95%.
+This is well above the Washington state average, suggesting strong local demand and limited availability.

 Inspection history indicates ongoing fire safety compliance concerns, with the most recent inspection on June 16, 2025, being a follow-up visit that confirmed some previously cited issues had been corrected but still identified concerns such as debris on sprinkler heads, gaps in fire alarm maintenance, and obstructed exit pathways.
 Earlier inspections also revealed repeated fire safety code issues, along with a substantiated complaint in August 2024 related to failure to provide a required discharge notice after a resident altercation.
 No fines or license suspensions are listed in the available reports.
 While the pattern of citations raises concern, it also shows gradual corrective efforts over time, so families are advised to review the most current state inspection records before making a decision.